-Initial Study PROJ-2020-00035 Wiener Trucking Facility APN: 0257-031-12 January 2021
+Recirculated Initial Study PROJ-2020-00035 Wiener Trucking Facility APN: 0257-031-12 January-November 2021

-- substantially increase the rate or amount of surface runoff in a manner which would result in flooding on or offsite; - iii. create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of runoff; or - iv. impede or redirect flood flows? - d) In flood hazard, tsunami, or seiche zones, risk release of pollutants due to project inundation? - e) Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan?
+- ii. substantially increase the rate or amount of surface runoff in a manner which would result in flooding on or offsite; iii. create or contribute runoff water which would exceed the capacity of existing or - would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of runoff; or - iv. impede or redirect flood flows? - d) In flood hazard, tsunami, or seiche zones, risk release of pollutants due to project inundation? - e) Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan?